-If you look at a word list, it may be difficult to understand and remember each word later.
+Language textbooks generally introduce vocabulary in dialogs or short passages so that you see how words are used.
+If you look at a word list, there is no context, so it is more difficult to understand and remember each word later.

 Where to Find Vocabulary in Context

-There are ways of finding vocabulary in context when you engage in active and passive activities.
-Passive activities are those where you see how other people use vocabulary; active ways are those where you you the words yourself.
-Here are some ways to find it:
+You can find vocabulary in context when you engage in active and passive activities.
+Passive activities are those where you see how other people use vocabulary; active activities are those where you use the words yourself.

 - Reading materials you choose (web sites, novels, the news, and so on);

 - Watching materials you choose (movies, the news on TV, YouTube videos, and so on);